opendatasoft/slate/source/includes/_groups.md

 A group is an entity comprising several users.
 When users are added to a group, they benefit from the permissions, quotas and limits of this group.

-Through the management API, it is possible, for the current domain, to:
+Through the management API, the following can be performed on the current domain:

 - list groups,
 - lookup a specific group,